Outpost Packet Message Manager Platform Support |

 Microsoft Operating Systems

-One user has Outpost running on Windows 95 (out of Microsoft Support life); see the Outpost-on-Window95 application note.
+One user has Outpost running on Windows 95; see the Outpost-on-Window95 application note.
 If you get Outpost to work on a Windows '95 platform, please do the following: Go to START, Select Run, then type winver (for Windows Version), then press enter.
 The current Windows OS information will be displayed.
 Please send me the information listed on this form.
 Linux